What You Should Remember About Executive Storytelling

 Most people create presentations like a showcase for their hard work, filling slides with too much data and fancy designs to show they were busy.
 They think their job is to share everything, but they usually just create a boring distraction.
 If the audience has to read slides while you talk over them, you haven't made a helpful visual; you've created something that stops people from paying attention.
 Focusing too much on how it looks instead of how it impacts people is a quick way to be ignored.

 The tricky part is that your deck often has to work even when you aren't there to present it.
 The person who actually controls the money might read your file later as a plain PDF.
 If your slides only make sense when you are talking, they fail when sent by email.
 To succeed, you need to change from visual telling to "logic building."
-By putting your final conclusions up front and making sure the deck can stand alone, you turn a simple slideshow into a strong report that sells your ideas even when you are not present to defend them.
+Put your final conclusions up front and make the deck stand alone.
+That shift turns a simple slideshow into a working report that sells your ideas even when you are not present to defend them.

 The Three Steps to Creating Presentations That Persuade